AWS Certified Developer Associate DVA-C02 Practice Question

 Open an interactive chat with Bash

-Why is it important to separate concerns in an application structure?
+Why is it important to isolate configuration files in a `/config` directory?

 Open an interactive chat with Bash